-MP's brother sentenced for murder of Whanganui woman
+Whanganui murder: Labour MP Kiri Allan's brother sentenced to 14 years in prison

 He will serve a minimum sentence of 14 years, and his counsel Debbie Goodlet said he accepted he would be spending the rest of his life either in prison or on parole.

-Mete is the brother of Labour MP Kiri Allan, but didn't grow up with her.
-She has said the murder brought shame to the whānau, and her thoughts and aroha are with Thompson's family.
+Even though Mete is the brother of Allan, the pair didn't grow up together.

+The Labour MP said the murder brought shame to the whānau, and her thoughts and aroha are with Thompson's family.